ejmontana/ejmontana/README.md

 <h1 align="center">Hi 👋, I'm Enderson Montaña</h1>
+<h3 align="center">Find an organization that allows me to apply the knowledge acquired in the years of study, as well as my ability to plan, organize and direct the operation of a company in companies and the like.
+Be part of a work team and consolidate professionally in a company where personal achievements and performance are recognized, in addition to allowing opportunities for personal and professional development.

-<h3 align="center">Software developer with experience in design, installation, testing and maintenance of software systems. domain of several platforms, languages and embedded systems.
-Experience with tools and procedures cutting-edge development.
-Able to effective self-management in independent projects.
+Software developer with experience in design, installation, testing and maintenance of software systems.
+Mastery of several platforms, languages and integrated systems.
+Experience with the latest development tools and procedures.
+Capable of effective self-management in independent projects.
 Good collaboration skills within a productive team.</h3>

 - 🔭 I’m currently working on Consolidez **Soli360**